Bayer-Group/tiffslide/README.md

 ## Documentation

+tiffslide's behavior aims to be identical to openslide-python where it makes sense.
+If you rely heavily on the internals of openslide, this is not the package you are looking for.
-tiffslide's behavior aims to be identical to openslide-python.
-In case we add more features, we will add additional documentation here.
+In case we add more features, we will add documentation here.

 ```python
 import tiffslide as openslide